kostaslbc/gps-tracker/README.md

 Sender:
 The gps values are send when change location happens.
-When the on board PRF button is pressed for more than 5 seconds the receiver will start siren via the buzzer for 30 seconds.
+When the on board PRG button is pressed for more than 5 seconds the receiver will start siren via the buzzer for 30 seconds.